-I am so excited to take you through my favorite renovation of the house, the master bathroom!
+I am so excited to take you through my favorite project of our third house, the master bathroom renovation!
 Our previous house had an amazing master closet and master bathroom, so when we moved into our new house, the outdated and small master bath and closet were NOT ideal.

 The closet in Flip 3 was large enough to hold most of my clothes, but Chris had to use the closet in the nursery.
 The master bathroom had a single sink and a small shower with a very low shower head.